smcgivern/gitique/README.md

    watch for changes in the source.
 3. Go to [chrome://extensions/](chrome://extensions/) and choose to load an unpacked extension, then point to the cloned repo.

+### Production builds

+1. Run `./build prod`.
+This will use advanced optimizations and no watch the source files.
+2. Update [`dist/manifest.json`](dist/manifest.json) for the new version.